Creates devastating effects on the mind, body, and soul, leading to

 Contact us

-study in the American Journal of Drug and Alcohol Abuse shows that Ibogaine treatment was successful in greatly reducing physical withdrawal symptoms, as well as providing relief from cravings for months following a session.
+A study in the American Journal of Drug and Alcohol Abuse shows that Ibogaine treatment was successful in greatly reducing physical withdrawal symptoms, as well as providing relief from cravings for months following a session.

-clinical study by Dr. Deborah Mash concluded, “Ibogaine is extremely effective in providing a painless detoxification from opiates and opioids.
+A clinical study by Dr. Deborah Mash concluded, “Ibogaine is extremely effective in providing a painless detoxification from opiates and opioids.
 In nearly all cases, objective and subjective symptoms of withdrawal were either eliminated or seriously attenuated with a single dose administration of Ibogaine.

 Because Ibogaine remains in the body for up to one year after ingestion, it profoundly effects the critical time when addicts generally relapse, according to a MAPS study.
 The study concludes that, “A single Ibogaine treatment could reduce opioid withdrawal symptoms and achieve either cessation from opioids or sustained, reduced use for up to 12 months following treatment.
 The results indicate that ibogaine may have a significant pharmacological effect on opiate withdrawal.